Attitude (magazine): Content

-The magazine is often themed, notably with a celebrity naked issue which featured amongst others Max Beesley, Philip Olivier and Will Mellor.
-In July 2005 the magazine launched fashion supplements as a spin-off publication.
-The March 2010 issue was themed as the titles first Older Issue with EastEnders star John Partridge on the cover.
+Attitude has published issues with themes, including a Naked Issue.
+The 2014 Naked Issue featured Dan Osborne on the cover.
+In July 2005, the magazine launched fashion supplements as a spin-off publication.
+The March" 2010 issue was themed as the titles first Older Issue with EastEnders star John Partridge on the cover.
 The February 2017 edition was the first Body Issue.